domjurkschat/lazystack/README.md

 Currently, this only supports TIFF files.

-lazystack also provides `iter_chunks` for prefetching and yielding successive chunks along any axis of a lazystack (or regular 3D NumPy array), e.g.:
+lazystack also provides `iter_chunks` for prefetching and yielding successive chunks along any axis of a lazystack (or regular 3D NumPy-like array), e.g.:

 ```python
 from lazystack import lazystack, iter_chunks